-CGHD associated researcher Dr Amy Strecker was recently elected to the newly established ILA Committee on Participation in Global Cultural Heritage Governance, which held its first meeting at the ILA Conference in Sydney from 19th-24th August.
+CGHD associated researcher Amy Strecker was recently elected to the newly established ILA Committee on Participation in Global Cultural Heritage Governance, which held its first meeting at the ILA Conference in Sydney from 19th-24th August.
 The theme of this year’s conference was Developing International Law in Challenging Times.

 The ILA is a long-standing international organisation aimed at studying, clarifying and developing international law, and its membership includes academic scholars, practicing lawyers and members of the judiciary worldwide.